-Tinctures are basically alcohol infused with some sort of medication — in this case, cannabis.
-They're a simple, smokeless way to dose, and very popular because they are easy to make, store, transport, and use.
+Tinctures are a simple, smokeless way to dose, and very popular because they are easy to make, store, transport, and use.
+They can be tweaked according to the tastes of people who make their own tinctures.
 In addition to the cannabis plant, a tincture may also be made from herbs.
-Dandelion is one popular herb that may be an ingredient in tinctures.
+Dandelion is one popular herb that may be an ingredient in herbal tinctures.

 How are tinctures used?

-Consuming a tincture sublingually is the most straightforward method and allows users to feel the full effects quicker because the medication is absorbed directly into the bloodstream.
+Consuming a tincture sublingually is the most straightforward method and allows consumers to feel the full effects quicker because the medication is absorbed directly into the bloodstream via blood vessels under the tongue.
 Finding the right dose is relatively simple, but it requires trial and error and a bit of patience.
-Most, if not all, tinctures come with a dropper that allows consumers to measure how much they consume.
-Because all consumers are different, its best to start with a 1mL dose.
-Place the drop under your tongue, hold for 30 seconds, then swallow.
+Most, if not all, tinctures come with a dropper marked with milliliter (ml) measurements.
+Because all consumers are different, it's best to start with a 1ml dose.
+Place the liquid under your tongue, use your tongue or finger to massage it into the tissue for 30 seconds, then swallow.
 Cannabis tinctures are fast-acting and will deliver the desired effects quickly.

 The history of tinctures